Sodium-Decorated P-C3N: A Porous 2D Framework for High-Capacity and Reversible Hydrogen Storage: Results and discussion

 The PDOS shown in Figure~\ref{fig:band_dos}b provides an orbital-resolved analysis of the electronic structure.
 The valence band is primarily dominated by C($p_z$) states, with notable contributions from N($s$) and N($p$) orbitals, while C($s$) and C($p$) (excluding $p_z$) contribute only marginally.
-Near the valence band maximum (VBM), N($p_x$) orbitals exhibit the highest contribution, corresponding to localized states originating from $\sigma$-type bonding.
-This localization accounts for the reduced band dispersion observed in the energy range from approximately $-1$~eV to 0~eV.
-In the conduction band region close to the band edge, only N($p_z$) and C($p_z$) orbitals contribute significantly, highlighting the presence of delocalized $\pi$-type states, which are responsible for the higher band dispersion in this energy range.
+Near the valence band maximum (VBM), N($p_z$) orbitals exhibit the highest contribution.
+In the conduction band region close to the band edge, only N($p_z$) and C($p_z$) orbitals contribute, highlighting the presence of delocalized $\pi$-type states, which are responsible for the higher band dispersion in this energy range.
 The symmetrical distribution of PDOS contributions across spin channels confirms the non-magnetic nature of the pristine material.